akhalif121/DevOps-Pathway/README.md

 Ansible - https://tinyurl.com/yc78vm72 , https://tinyurl.com/2p8rrxp7 & https://tinyurl.com/3jmrepfr

-Continuous integration & Continuous Development - CI/CD - https://tinyurl.com/msvwdreb
+Continuous integration & Continuous deployment - CI/CD - https://tinyurl.com/msvwdreb

 I look forward to learning and trialing all the following technologies.
 I aim to use all these Technologies in my up and coming projects!👨🏽‍💻